-Close coupled pumps are mounted directly to the electric motor by means of suitable adapter bracket.
-The pump drive shaft is connected to the motor shaft by a flexible coupling.
+Close coupled pumps are mounted directly to the electric motor by means of a suitable adapter bracket.
+The pump drive shaft is connected to the motor shaft by the flexible coupling.

 As a general rule, the suction lift should be kept at an absolute minimum by placing the pump as close to the liquid source as possible.
 A gear pump in new condition can lift 20 feet of water in the suction line.
 A foot valve (preferably with built-in strainer) is recommended at the beginning of the suction line.
 For a first start-up, the pump should be primed to avoid dry running.
 Minimum size of the suction pipe is the size of the pump inlet port.
 For longer suction lines (over 3 feet) or for viscous liquids, the pipe should be at least one size or two sizes larger than the pump inlet port.

 Close coupled gear pumps are normally supplied with a Nitrile lip seal.
 A lip seal made of fluoroelastomer is available as an option.
 For a fluoroelastomer Seal, add S5 to the pump model number.